oktaytuncay/Kubernetes/kubernetes.md

   clusterIP: Node
 ```

 When the headless service is created, the DNS entries are created for pods only if the two conditions are met while creating a pod.
-Under the spec section of a pod definition file, we have two optional fields, hostname and subdomain.
+Under the spec section of a pod definition file, we have two optional fields, hostname, and subdomain.

 We must specify the subdomain that will have the same value as the name of the service.
 When we do that, it creates a DNS record for the name of the service to point to the pod.